vinay-repalle/Bingo/README.md

 - **MongoDB Atlas** (recommended for production)
 - **Configure connection string** in `.env`
 - **Set up proper indexes** for performance
+- Note: `Review` model enforces a unique index on `user` so each user has at most one review.

 ### Production Environment Variables